The impact of land clearance and reclamation for

 Land clearance and reclamation have contributed to the social and economic development in various parts of the world.
 However, these human activities have been causing undesirable effects on the natural’s habitats and hence threatening biodiversity.
 They are responsible for degrading environmental quality, leading to soil erosion and pollution.

-The impact of land clearance on the environment
+land clearance on the environment

 Forests may be cleared for urban and industrial development.
 The effects of deforestation on the environment have been discussed before.
 New urban and industrial areas also converted from agricultural lands.
 This may have dramatic effects on the soil condition.
 Soil may be washed away from the bare ground during heavy rainfalls.
 This may pollute the aquatic environment and also threaten aquatic lives.

-The impact of land reclamation on the environment
+land reclamation on the environment

 Land reclamation for urban and industrial development usually involves topographical and hydrological modifications.
 The operations include draining and filling of marshes and wetlands, constructing residential houses or resorts on beaches or dunes, building seawalls and extending the shoreline into the sea, etc. These cause great impact on the marine environments.